-Luke Hughes picked by Devils, joins brother Jack with Jersey
+Canadiens take player 31st who asked not to be drafted

 DRAFTED SONS

 The family connections from the first round did not end with the Hughes brothers.

-Tyler Boucher, son of former NHL goaltender Brian Boucher, went 10th to Ottawa, and Cole Sillinger, son of retired forward Mike Sillinger, went next to Columbus.
+Tyler Boucher, son of former NHL goaltender Brian Boucher, went 10th to Ottawa.
+Cole Sillinger, son of retired forward Mike Sillinger, went next to Columbus.
+Chase Stillman, son of Cory Stillman, was picked 29th by New Jersey.

+“To see him have a moment like this, it’s overwhelming,” Brian Boucher said.
+“It’s one thing to happen to you personally.
+When it happens to your child, it brings out a lot of pride.”

 The Blue Jackets were one of the record 12 teams Mike Sillinger played for during his 17 NHL seasons, and Cole was born in Columbus.